MATERIALS – NATURAL STONE

-Traditional limestone has had a pride of place in many fixtures over the years.
-While it has never been associated with opulence the way marble has, it retains a very characteristic presence.
-It has a better consistency in its variation when compared to other stone types, which adds to its innate beauty.
+Traditional limestone has been a center point of pride and joy in many fixtures over the years.
+While it has never been associated with opulence the way marble has, it still retains a very characteristic presence.
+It has better consistency in its variation when compared to other stone types, which adds to its innate beauty.
 Limestone has been around for millennia and sometimes the remains of fossils do appear in the deposits, making for interesting talking points.
 Overall, limestone is a very elegant construction material.

-- Better consistency in variation when compared to other natural stone
+Better consistency in variation compared to other natural stone

 Onyx is a construction material that stands out from the others in its translucency.
 Because of this characteristic, Onyx can be backlit, allowing for an impressive array of decor options.
 Onyx displays a wide array of exquisite colors that fits with many different types of interior design.
 It is perfect for doing decorative fixtures to further accent the decor of a residential home or apartment.